Gown Care Labels

 Oddly, the method specified may not be the only way to clean your wedding gown or even the best way.
 Sometimes the label specifies “spot cleaning” or even “no cleaning,” and believe it or not, these are valid instructions.
-In truth most gowns can be safely cleaned in several ways–even the ones labeled “spot clean only.”
+In truth most wedding gowns can be safely cleaned in several ways–even the ones labeled “spot clean only.”
 However, if your wedding gown is cleaned according to the instructions on the label, and your wedding gown is damaged, the manufacturer is liable for the damage.
-On the other hand, if the cleaner chooses to clean the gown in a way not specified on the care label, any damage is the cleaner’s fault.
-If you are asked to authorize a cleaner to process the gown in some way that is not specified on the care label, be sure you understand what the cleaner is going to do and whether there are any possible problems.
+On the other hand, if the cleaner chooses to clean the wedding gown in a way not specified on the care label, any damage is the cleaner’s fault.
+If you are asked to authorize a cleaner to process the wedding gown in some way that is not specified on the care label, be sure you understand what the cleaner is going to do and whether there are any possible problems.

 Five basic symbols stand for washing, bleaching, drying, ironing and dry cleaning.
 Much like the universally-understood pictographs seen on roadways, a diagonal line through the symbol means do not use that process.
 And there are wedding gowns and specialty gowns that carry labels with lines through all five symbols–even though most can be successfully cleaned.
 Marks added to the basic symbol indicate still more special handling.